 An RESP is the most common education savings vehicle to pay for post-high school plans, like college, university or a trade school.
 It allows parents, grandparents, family and friends to save towards a child's post-secondary education.

-While RESP contributions aren't tax-deductible, they do allow savings to compound and potentially grow tax-efficiently until the beneficiary — aka your child — is ready for their post-secondary education.
+While RESP contributions aren't tax-deductible, they do allow savings to compound and potentially grow tax deferred until the beneficiary — aka your child — is ready for their post-secondary education.

 RESP savings can be used for a wide variety of education-related expenses, too.
 Your financial advisor will confirm which expenses outside of tuition are approved for RESP usage.

-1. Get money with the Canada Education Savings Grants3
+1. Get money with the Canada Education Savings Grants1

 You can make your child's RESP savings stretch even further with additional grants from the Canadian government.

 The Canada Education Savings Grant (CESG) matches 20% on the first $2,500 of your eligible contributions each year.
-So you can receive up to $500 (per year, per beneficiary under 18) to a lifetime maximum of $7,200.3
+So you can receive up to $500 (per calendar year up to the end of the year the beneficiary turns 17) to a lifetime maximum of $7,200.1

-Depending on your net family income, you could also receive an additional CESG, of 10% or 20% on the first $500 contributed each year, up to $100 (per year per beneficiary under 18) towards the maximum lifetime CESG of $7,200.4
+Depending on your net family income, you could also receive an additional CESG, of 10% or 20% on the first $500 contributed each year, up to $100 (per calendar year up to the end of the year the beneficiary turns 17) towards the maximum lifetime CESG of $7,200.2

 Let’s look at net family income in more detail.
 The additional amount of CESG may be up to:

-2. See if you're eligible for the Canada Learning Bond3
+2. See if you're eligible for the Canada Learning Bond1

 Eligible families can also take advantage of the Canada Learning Bond (CLB), which adds additional funds to an RESP for each qualifying year.
 Qualified applicants are children born on or after January 1, 2004.
 The bond starts as an initial $500 deposit, and then receives an additional $100 deposit annually until the child reaches 15.

-This means if you start early enough, you can have the maximum contribution of $2,000 added to your child's RESP.
-Unlike the CESG, you don't have to personally contribute to the RESP to receive the yearly government benefit.5
+This means if you start early enough, you can could have a maximum contribution of $2,000 added to your child's RESP account.
+The CLB is linked to a family’s income level, so a family could be eligible one year but not the next.
+Unlike the CESG, you don't have to personally contribute to the RESP to receive the yearly government benefit.3

 3. Use pre-authorized contributions to gradually grow your RESP

 Don't underestimate the power of saving regularly even when you feel like you can't contribute a lot to your child's RESP each year.
 Consider scheduling a monthly $100 deposit or a larger contribution around tax-refund season to make growing your RESP as painless as possible.
-If you want to max out the $2500 each year, consider contributing $209 each month.
+If you want to max out the $2,500 each year, consider contributing $209 each month, or $96.15 bi-weekly.

 Remember: Every bit helps, especially when paired with government grants.
-You can contribute to the account for 31 years after it's opened or until you reach the maximum account cap of $50,000.
+You can contribute to the account for 31 years after it's opened or until you reach the maximum account cap of $50,000 per child.
+The eligibility for a CESG ends the year a beneficiary turns 17 years old.

 You can deposit a lump sum or arrange to have pre-authorized contributions (PACs) taken from your bank account on a regular basis.
 To see how quickly your savings can grow, try out our interactive PAC video.

-We would call this strategy an annual investment strategy
+We would call this an annual investment strategy

 There's no annual maximum contribution to your RESP.
 You can make contributions of up to a lifetime maximum of $50,000 per beneficiary (ex. your child or whoever the RESP is set up for).

-This one-time investment can help put a sudden windfall, ex. from a home sale or an inheritance, to good use.
-The downside of this investment strategy is that you will only earn the minimum CESG since that grant is awarded based on annual contributions.
+This one-time investment can help put a sudden windfall, (ex. from a home sale or an inheritance), to good use.
+The downside of this investment strategy is that you'll only earn the minimum CESG since that grant is awarded based on annual contributions.

 Here are how the two RESP contribution strategies compare with each other.